demisto/content/Packs/Cherwell/Integrations/Cherwell/README.md

 Cloud-based IT service management solution
-This integration was integrated and tested with version xx of Cherwell
+This integration was integrated and tested with version 10.1.1 of Cherwell

 ## Configure Cherwell on Cortex XSOAR